 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Nutrition professionals — also known as nutritionists, dietitians, registered dietitians (RDs), or registered dietitians/nutritionists (RDNs) — are important members of the health care team.
+Nutrition professionals — also known as nutritionists, dietitians, registered dietitians (RDs), or registered dietitian nutritionists (RDNs) — are important members of the care team.
 Dietitians have special training in different areas of nutrition.
 They can help with healthy eating habits, special diets and nutrition for illnesses, and therapies for children who cannot get enough nutrients from foods.

 Specific services of a clinical dietitian include:

 Most nutrition professionals in health care settings are Registered Dietitians (RDs) or Registered Dietitian Nutritionists (RDNs).
-They have focused education and specialized training in nutrition and patient care.
-Registered dietitians have also passed a national examination.
-Some dietitians may have certifications in specialty areas, such as in pediatrics (CSP) or oncology (CSO).
+They have education and training in nutrition and patient care.
+Registered dietitians have also passed a national exam.
+Some dietitians have certifications in specialty areas, such as in pediatrics (CSP) or oncology (CSO).
 Many states require licenses for nutrition professionals (CDN, LDN).
 Your doctor can refer you to a dietitian who works with children.